 AL is still the weird artist type (with ultraman toy watch to match), still talks like a cool geek and is still a self-proclaimed closet gay.

+D is still openly gay and openly flirts with AB.
 AB is still a sweet-and-sensitive toughie and is still dating C.

 H is still a heckler.